 For example, the North Island has 4 of New Zealand's 7 international airports, including the one in Auckland, which handles most of the country's arrivals.
 Wellington, too, has a large airport that handles a lot of domestic and international flights.
 On the South Island, the biggest airport is in Christchurch, which, while sizable, doesn't handle nearly as many international flights as Auckland.

 As far as buses go (which is the best way to get around the country if you can't rent a car or campervan), the two biggest carriers (InterCity and NakedBus) both service more cities on the North Island than the South Island (both make 34 major stops on the South Island, while InterCity has 41 stops on the North Island, and NakedBus has 59).
 Many of the buses on the North Island also tend to run more frequently.
 (Though, this could be because the North Island is smaller, has more cities, and isn't divided in half by a gigantic mountain range…)

 Tally: North Island — 1 South Island — 1

 Which brings us to the cities… This is a tricky one, because New Zealand is full of unique and interesting cities.

-On the South Island, the largest city is Christchurch, which, while currently limping along after a big earthquake in 2011, is truly gorgeous.
+On the South Island, the largest city is Christchurch, which, while still recovering after a big earthquake in 2011, is truly gorgeous.
 There's also the popular resort town of Queenstown, which will easily steal your heart if you're not careful.
 Then there are surprisingly cool towns like Dunedin and Invercargill, and coastal gems like Kaikoura.
 But, since the South Island is much more sparsely populated than the North, that means that there are also a ton of really small towns that may not have much to offer other than stunning views.
 (But really, do they need to offer anything else?)

 Smackdown winner: Draw, because each island has some great towns and cities.